Elosar/predictive_maintenance/README.md

 ---

-## 📌 About the Project
+## About the Project

 The project explores the feasibility of applying a **data-driven strategy** within the decision-making process of **Trenord**, a regional railway operator in Northern Italy.
 It leverages historical alarm data, maintenance logs, and service information to build machine learning and time series models for early warning and classification systems.

 ---

-## 📊 Dataset
+## Dataset

 The dataset was collected and pre-processed as part of a predictive maintenance initiative at the **University of Bologna** in collaboration with **Trenord** (Giulia Millitarì, 2023/2024).
 This project extends and adapts that work to build new tools.
+[Direct link to the mentioned work](https://iris.cnr.it/handle/20.500.14243/514952)

 ### 🔹 Dataset Files